lokesh2yss/Spring-Boot-Zomato-App/README.md

 * order lifecycle management
 * payment handling
 * ratings for restaurants and delivery executives
+* geospatial queries to find nearby restaurants and delivery executives

 The backend is organized into domain services responsible for customers, restaurants, orders, delivery operations, and authentication.